denpeshkov/coding-practice/README.md

-# algs-ds-exercises
+# Coding Practice

-Solution to various CS exercises, mostly from books
+Solutions to various coding exercises.
+Mostly from books, Advent of Code, or some other resources.